Paige-AI/paige-ml-sdk/examples/README.md

 python -m paige.ml_sdk fit --data.label_columns [cancer,precursor]
 ```

-The sdk now throws a different error, because `--data.embeddings_filename_column` is missing.
-We can repeat this process of adding required arguments until the sdk is satisfied.
+The cli now throws a different error, because `--data.embeddings_filename_column` is missing.
+We can repeat this process of adding required arguments until the cli is satisfied.
 Let's stop halfway through, once all the data arguments have been specified:

 ```bash
 python -m paige.ml_sdk \